Buchholz in der Nordheide, Germany: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you find the right kind.
-The majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you find the necessary type.
+A lot of adapters that you can buy are simply plug changers and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
 This one works in most places.

-If you go to Schwarze Berge Wildlife Park, you'll probably do a lot of walking.
+If you go to Schwarze Berge Wildlife Park, you will do a lot of walking.
 These are a must:

 Small portable cooler